tommytracey/DeepRL-P1-Navigation/README.md

 #### Double Deep Q-Network (DDQN)
 One issue with Deep Q-Networks is they can overestimate Q-values (see [Thrun & Schwartz, 1993](https://www.ri.cmu.edu/pub_files/pub1/thrun_sebastian_1993_1/thrun_sebastian_1993_1.pdf)).
 The accuracy of the Q-values depends on which actions have been tried and which states have been explored.
 If the agent hasn't gathered enough experiences, the Q-function will end up selecting the maximum value from a noisy set of reward estimates.
-This can cause the algorithm to propagate incidentally high rewards that may have been obtained by chance.
+Early in the learning process, this can cause the algorithm to propagate incidentally high rewards that may have been obtained by chance (exploding Q-values).
+Or, this may result in fluctuating Q-values later in the process.

 <img src="assets/overestimating-Q-values.png" width="50%" align="top-left" alt="" title="Overestimating Q-values" />